anassnammal/quicktool/README.md

 - anassnammal

 ## License
-this is just a script, I made to avoid repetitive work, feel free to use it and modify it as you like
+this is just a script I made to avoid repetitive work, feel free to use it and modify it as you like